rjewell/digestor/README.md

 # digestor
-Break down messages in a chat stream and generate useful summarizes.
+Break down messages in a chat stream and generate useful summaries.